ola-mattsson/om_tools/README.md

-# this is my toolbox
+# This is my toolbox

 Small, more or less self-contained C++ wrappers of some C apis and types.
-Main reason is cleanup and complexity, not OOP modelling.
+Main objective is cleanup and complexity, not OOP modelling.

 This is work in progress, donno if it will ever be in a _finished_ state.
 Might still be useful to somebody

 Some intentions:
 1. Header only
 2. Simple/straight forward to start using.
-3. Use fancy C++ stuff things when they help, makes sense and improve readability.
+3. ONLY use fancy C++ stuff things when they help, makes sense and improve readability.
 This is not a C++ pageant.
 4. Tests are examples and documentation

-C++98 is still a thing in places, sadly one might say byt that's just opinion, you can do nice things in 98 too, Some of the wrappers require higher C++ std newer than 98, particularly the descriptors since the core solution is using move semantics.
+C++98 is still a thing in places, sadly one might say but that's just opinion, you can do nice things in 98 too, Some of the wrappers require higher C++ std newer than 98, particularly the descriptors since the core solution is using move semantics.
 So once in I used optional and string_view, unique_ptr and some language features earlier requiring boost.
 The descriptors can probably be done with C++98 as well but I choose not to. `#if`'ing it in would just be messy and horrible, I want the wrappers to be readable and maintainable.